 Video Production is a studio class, introducing students to the creative and technical aspects of video arts.
 Through viewing and studying the techniques employed by contemporary video artists and filmmakers, students will make several short videos practicing different approaches.
 Class exercises develop skills in story development, video camera operations, composition, lighting, directing, editing and working collaboratively.
 The ultimate goal is for each student to develop their aesthetic vocabulary further, to work both collaboratively and independently, creating short videos that demonstrate engagement, commitment and creative vision.
 Video production also includes sketchbook and writing assignments, viewing films outside of class, visiting artists and field trips.
 Open to all grades.
 (1/2 Credit)

 UAS Media Arts explores visual culture, where technology is quickly evolving, and how visual literacy is all the more imperative for successful communication and cultural engagement.
 This course approaches media arts – including photography, video and graphic design – as a concept, a process and a set of tools for the communication of ideas.
 Through the study of the history of artistically engaged social movements, creative exercises and personal projects, students use still and video cameras, as well as editing and design software, to articulate their vision.
 This course introduces students to the possibilities of working in media arts through the exploration of interactive and collaborative methodologies, digital tools, and a critical study of media culture.
 We will discover how interactive media, storytelling and social connections determine our public and private identities in personal, fractured and complex ways.
 With an emphasis on collaboration and peer feedback, students deepen their knowledge of the tools (both equipment and software) and dig deeper into the content of their work using a structured design process in order to achieve more complex iterations of their ideas.
 Prerequisite: Photography, Video or Graphic Design.
-Open to Juniors and Seniors (1/2 credit)
+Open to 11th and 12th graders.
+Priority given to those who have not yet taken the course.
+(1/2 credit)